Mara-Li/obsidian-my-thesaurus/README.md

 ## 📚 Thesaurus Format

-The thesaurus must be a table with two columns: one for the terms and one for the synonyms.
+The thesaurus must be a table with at last two columns: one for the terms and one for the synonyms.
 The first row must contain the column headers.

 > [!TIP]
 > The thesaurus can be a CSV file like this: